Why David Lowery Almost Killed 'A Ghost Story,' Summer 2017's Best Movie

 Lowery: I'm ghost-agnostic.
 Being open to ghosts makes my life a lot better, but I don't expect that I'll ever have an encounter.
 Maybe!

-NFS: At one point in the film, there's a haunting scene in which the house that we've spent the entire move in is demolished.
+NFS: At one point in the film, there's a haunting scene in which the house that we've spent the entire movie in is demolished.
 How did you pull off that feat with such a low budget and so little time?

 Lowery: I wrote it into the script not knowing how we would do it, or if we would even be able to pull it off.
 I thought maybe we would do it as a miniature, or we would just knock one wall down and build a plywood set.
 Thankfully, we didn't do that because I think that would have looked dumb.